 Next after putting the two laxative powder bottles into the chart, I went to the drink section.
 I had never bought bottles of clear (non-red) Gatorade, Crystal Lite or Propel before in my life.
 In Germany, you drink carbonated drinks or juices, but not flavored water.
 Well, you actually don’t drink water.
 Thus, it was the first time that I stood in front of the Gatorade shelf.

-In Fairbanks, it is often so that you can get at least one thing of whatever, but only one brand and not necessarily the quantity you want.
+In Fairbanks, it is often so that you can get at least one thing of whatever.
+However, there might be only one brand, and not necessarily the quantity you want.
 In other words, you need to know how to shop in Fairbanks.

-The fact that the bottles hadn’t the right requested amount now meant that I had to calculate and measure how much of the powder has to go into the bottles or get a pitcher and mix the 12.45 oz with the content of the four bottles there.
+The fact that the bottles hadn’t the right requested amount now meant that I had to calculate and measure how much of the powder has to go into the bottles.
+Alternatively, I could have bought a pitcher, and mix the 12.45 oz with the content of the four bottles there.
 While the powder only marginally changed the flavor, it changed the consistence and color of the drink.
 Slimy like wall paper clue.
+Or ectoplasm?

 Facit: I doubt that this prep was cheaper than the prep seven years ago.
 The time for getting the right amounts right costs too.